sammich/PegaStudioPro/README.md

   It won't be easy.
 But I have recorded metadata against every OOTB rule I've overriden in this component to make it easier to find out which rules need to be rebuilt or evaluated for support.
 I will likely need community support to test support for Platform versions I don't have easy access to.

+- **I don't like X?**

+  Some features can be turned off.
+And some.....

+- **Do I need to have Pega Peer Review?**

+  Yes.
+Question is, why *aren't* you using it?

+- **Can I get a simplified version for use in Prod?**

+  Considering it.
+If the consensus is that the component definitely is too hot for Prod.